Advancing nickel, copper, titanium, and vanadium projects in Québec.

-Go Metals has been active in Quebec since 2019 with the staking of the HSP project.
+Go Metals began work in Quebec with the staking of the HSP project in 2019.
 A newly discovered magmatic sulphide system with an unorthodox geological setting locatedon on the Cote Nord of Quebec, in a favourable mining jurisdiction.
 The project is supported by large airborne EM anomalies and coincident ground EM anomalies with wide-spread mineralization.

 The discovery of the KM98 target represents a district scale oxide system with magnetite and ilmenite composition over a 5 km anomaly.
 The project is within the same anorthosite complex as the world's largest ilmenite mine.
 The project boasts 30%- 90% mineralization with good vanadium and titanium metal deportment with potential for world-class iron oxide, titanium,vanadium and phosphorus discoveries. (*Technical information reviewed by Hugues Longuepee, P.Geo)